B191286-Chithra/html/README.md

 # html
 # Greetings,Sir
+# Iam Alle Chithra
-#I have uploaded all the html codes, that I have learnt in lab, here in this repository
+# I have uploaded all the html codes, that I have learnt in lab, here in this repository